boldflight/BibleConverter/test_EPUB/output/Job.md

 and did not impart understanding to her.
 [18] But as soon as she springs up, she laughs at the horse and its rider.

+[19] “Do you give the horse its strength?
 Do you clothe its neck with a mane?
 [20] Do you make it leap like a locust?
 Its proud neighing is terrifying!